 - Ensuring that the financial records that exist are fit for purpose

 - Raising financial concerns with the board.

-If you fear that your company may be facing insolvency proceedings or that you could be charged with wrongful trading, the team at Jarmans Solicitors are available to advise and represent you.
-Contact us to book an appointment for a meeting.
+If you fear that your company may be facing insolvency proceedings or that you could be charged with wrongful trading, the commercial team at Jarmans Solicitors are available to advise and represent you.
+Contact us by email or phone to book an appointment for a meeting.